mseitzer/pytorch-fid/README.md

 - numpy
 - scipy

-To compute the FID score between two datasets, where each dataset is in an individual folder:
+To compute the FID score between two datasets, where images of each dataset are contained in an individual folder:
 ```
 ./fid_score.py path/to/dataset1 path/to/dataset2
 ```

 To run the evaluation on GPU, use the flag `--gpu N`, where `N` is the index of the GPU to use.

-Note that the official implementation might give slightly different scores, as it uses pretrained weights from the Tensorflow Inception, not the PyTorch Inception used here.
+Note that the official implementation might give slightly different scores, as it uses pretrained weights from Tensorflow 's Inception, not PyTorch's Inception as used here.

 ### Using different layers for feature maps